Looking for an Awesome Teaching Job? We're Here to Help!!!

-Thanks to the Republican Cabal that has spent the past 15 years slashing state aid to public schools, Wisconsin now ranks:
+Thanks to the Republican Cabal that has spent the past 15 years slashing state aid to public schools, Wisconsin ranks:

 • 44th in America in Funding for Public Schools (lowest in the Midwest)